 - Top with peaches and bake.

 Crazy easy right?
 I love the addition of cinnamon to the batter so it’s in every single morsel but it does alter the color.
 If you’d like a white cake batter, you can certainly sprinkle the same amount of cinnamon over top of the peaches with delicious results!

-Yes, peach cobbler freezes beautifully!
-Peach cobbler should be assembled, baked and cooled before freezing.
+Freezing Peach Cobbler: Peach cobbler freezes beautifully!
+It should be assembled, baked and cooled before freezing.
 Once cooled, seal it well and freeze up to 6 months.
 To reheat, simply defrost in the fridge overnight and heat in the oven (or microwave) until warmed.